WarlockAlan/WarlockAlan.github.io/source/_posts/laser cutting.md

-# Wonderful experience of laser cutting-- we even did it at school!
+# Wonderful experience of laser cutting -- we even did it at school!

 ## Backgrounds- why we could do it at school